 Nearly half of the voters did not vote to leave the EU.
 These people thought it was better for the UK to stay as a part of the EU.

 When a country leaves the EU, it loses the advantages it had as a member.
 The country has two years to reach new agreements.
-For the UK, that deadline (time limit) is March 29, 2019.
+For the UK, the original deadline (time limit) was March 29, 2019, but the deadline was later extended.

-The government of the UK has worked to make a deal with the EU about how the UK can leave.
-Although the EU has agreed to the deal, the British Prime Minister has not been able to pass the deal in Parliament.
+The government of the UK worked to make a deal with the EU about how the UK could leave.
+On December 24, 2019, just a week before the new deadline, the UK and the EU reached an agreement.

 This map has not been loaded because of your cookie choices.
 To view the content, you can accept 'Non-necessary' cookies.